Default Authentication Screens

 Welcome Screen

-This is the first screen new users see.
-It typically includes:
+This is the first screen new users see because the Navigation Type is set to Welcome Screen.
+It includes:

 App logo or title